Tuurlijk/t3ext-doctor/Readme.md

 * Also make versions of he extension that run on TYPO3 versions 8 and up

 ## Known Issues
-Extesnsion is known to work on TYPO3 6.2 and 7.6 and only in the cli.
+Extension is known to work on TYPO3 6.2 and 7.6 and only in the cli.